 Wondering if your baby is ready for solid food?
-Unsure whether to try baby led weaning or feeding with traditional purees?
-Here’s an intro to baby led weaning explaining what it is and how to know if your baby is ready
+Unsure whether to try baby led weaning or feeding with purees?
+Here’s an intro to baby led weaning and how to know if your baby is ready

 Full disclaimer: There is no right or wrong method to feed your baby!
 Pick one that works for you and your baby.
 Do your research on the pros and cons of all the methods before committing to one method.